Help make biking safer and easier for more people

-The feedback collected will be given to the design team to help them narrow down the options into a short list for public consultation in late 2018.
+The feedback collected from this engagement will be given to the design team to help them assess possibilities for further engagement later in the year.

 How we got here